Logo-stateuniv

 Students can supplement their grant and scholarship funding by participating in the Federal Work Study Program or by taking out a loan.
 Students and their parents have several loan options, among them The Stafford Loan and The Parent Plus Loan.

-American University also offers students and their parents the option of paying tuition in installment plans.
+Students and their parents have the option of paying tuition in installment plans.
 The academic year installment plan generally requires between 10 and 12 payments while the semester installment plan is paid in three payments.
 Each requires students to reapply for the payment plan after the current one ends.

 Students needing assistance with financial aid issues can visit the Financial Aid Office on campus.